 These are presented in no particular order.
 We will update this section, adding links as information becomes available.

-- Requesting a delay in the October 26, 2021 enforcement date of FDA’s MOU, given that several states have said they lack statutory authority to sign it without action by their state legislature.
+- Requesting a delay in the October 26, 2021 enforcement date of FDA’s MOU on interstate shipments, given that several states have said they lack statutory authority to sign it without action by their state legislature.
 MORE HERE

 - Informing Congress about NASEM's deeply flawed "Clinical Utility of cBHRT" – and engaging members of Congress in pushing back against FDA’s heavy-handed efforts to restrict compounded hormone therapy.
 MORE HERE